 SOME MORE MISC STUFF:

-~ Having ‘the look’ is great but it was just an entry point, just the beginning.
-Here are the other things that will play role in your success: condition of your skin (in case you have scars and would like to get rid of them – click here), your hair, your overall healthy/unhealthy appearance, your posture.
-Plus when you speak into a camera you are expected to sound (and appear) confident AND natural.
+~ Having the look is great, but it was just an entry point, just the beginning.
+Here are the other things that will play role in your success: condition of your skin (in case you have scars and would like to get rid of them – click here, thinning hair - click here, and skin whitening - click here), your hair, your overall healthy/unhealthy appearance, your posture.
+Plus when you speak into a camera you are expected to sound and appear confident AND natural.